seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 DefineLinuxModule(poke)
 /*-- endfilter -*/
 ```

-5. Update our vm apps CMakeList file to declare our poke module as an
+Update the vm `CMakeLists.txt` file to declare the new poke module as an
-external project and add it to our overlay.
-Add the following:
+external project and add it to the overlay.

-At the top of the file include our linux helpers:
+At the top of the file include our linux helpers, add the following:

 ```cmake
 /*-- filter TaskContent("vm-cmake-poke", TaskContentType.COMPLETED, subtask='includes', completion='buildroot login') -*/
 include("../projects/camkes/vm-linux/linux-source-helpers.cmake")
 /*-- endfilter -*/
 ```

-Below our includes we can add:
+Below the includes add:
 ```cmake
 /*-- filter TaskContent("vm-cmake-poke", TaskContentType.COMPLETED, subtask='module', completion='buildroot login') -*/
 # Setup Linux Sources